 The Menu at Casa Mia

-My order: Two A la Cart Beef Tacos.
+My order: Two A la Carte Beef Tacos.
 They'd arrive sitting on white paper in a bright red plastic basket, and were unbelievably greasy -- so greasy that they were actually dripping.
 That, in conjunction with the perfectly spiced beef and fresh, crisp lettuce was amazing!
 (I can remember exactly what each delicious, bite tasted like.)

 My dad's order: The tostada, which was pretty much the tacos, only in bowl form.